highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

 <i>Use typography to present your design and content as clearly and efficiently as possible.</i>

 	Typography styles are defined using CSS classes to style text elements inside of div elements.
-The CSS classes specify the font family, size, weight, line height and letter spacing of the text elements.There are typography styles display, headline, title and body.
+The CSS classes specify the font family, size, weight, line height, and letter spacing of the text elements.
+There are four typography variants: display, headline, title, and body.
-	Each category has three variants: large, medium and small.
+	Each variant has three subvariants: large, medium, and small.

 Place div text components by combining class names like this: